 The answers to these questions will directly influence everything from your choice of curtain style to your choice of fabric and hardware.

-For example, to make your window look as big as possible you want a wide outside mount: your hanging rod will be several inches wider than the window molding.
-This will allow your drapes to open completely without blocking any of your window.
+For example, to make your window look as big as possible you want a wide outside mount: your hanging rod will be several inches wider and higher than the window molding.
+This will allow your curtains to open completely without blocking any of your window.

-If you’re thinking about something like individual Roman shades, they will be about the same width as the window but mounted high enough above so the bunched shade doesn’t block the view.
+If you’re thinking about something like individual Roman shades, they will be about the same width as the window but mounted quite high so the bunched shade doesn’t block the view.

 These kind of different considerations in style and usage are why pre-planning is so important.